fluid-project/infusion-docs/src/documents/ExpansionOfComponentOptions.md

     </tbody>
 </table>

-Note that unlike an invoker which evalutes its arguments every time it is used by its caller, an expander evaluates only once - when the component whose options hold it is constructing.
+Note that unlike an invoker which evaluates its arguments every time it is used by its caller, an expander evaluates only once - when the component whose options hold it is constructing.

 ### Examples ###